rossabaker/northside/content/post/registration.md

 Registering more than one child?
 Receive a $5 discount for each sibling after the first!<!--more-->

+Northside is a volunteer-run club.
+Families who volunteer to coach, help with the family picnic, concessions, the fields, or Culver's night, can claim a $10 credit at registration.

 ## Rec

 Our rec league plays other teams in our league in a low-stress soccer